sdiehl/wiwinwlh/tutorial.md

 ------------

 The extension ``BangPatterns`` allows an alternative syntax to force arguments to functions to be wrapped in seq.
-A bang operator on an arguments forces its evaluation to weak head normal form before performing the pattern match.
+A bang operator on an argument forces its evaluation to weak head normal form before performing the pattern match.
 This can be used to keep specific arguments evaluated throughout recursion instead of creating a giant chain of thunks.